 Cooperative Food Empowerment Directive, or CoFED, is a national network and training program that supports students to develop food cooperatives on college and university campuses.
-We are seeking applicants for our inaugural Racial Justice Fellowship, created for young people (age 18-30) who practice transformative leadership to innovate and impact racial justice and community ownership in the food system.
+However, we believe that young people - whether they are a student or not - have the power to lead change.
+For the first time in CoFED's herstory, we are offering this Racial Justice Fellowship to build community with young people (age 18-30, regardless of student status).
+We are seeking applicants who practice transformative leadership to innovate and impact racial justice and community ownership in the food system.
 We define transformative leadership as the power of individuals to practice self-awareness, (un)learning, and antioppression in community with others to achieve collective liberation.
-Anyone can apply, and priority will be given to applicants who are people of color, Native, working class, LGBTQ2S, people with disabilities, immigrants, formerly incarcerated, people with dependents, women and returning students.
+Anyone who is age 18-30 can apply, whether you are enrolled as a student or not, and priority will be given to applicants who are people of color, Native, working class, LGBTQ2S, people with disabilities, immigrants, formerly incarcerated, people with dependents, women and veterans.

 - Full scholarship to Summer Co-op Academy* (worth an estimated $2,000) that includes: